ammaraskar/sphinx-action/README.md

         args: "Docs/ some_other_docs_folder/"
 ```

+If you have multiple sphinx documentation folders, please specify them all in
+the `args`.

 If you don't want the fancy in-line warnings, just remove the `repo-token` in
 the `with` block.